BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 problems that the Missourians had with the Mormons.
 This is taken, once again, out of the 1838 Mormon War in Missouri, by Stephen Lesure.
 He says, quote, the Mormons quickly became the dominant political force in the county.
 Now this is talking about Davies County, by the way.
-By August, they numbered about one half of the 2,000 county residents and represented at least one third of the voting population.
+By August, they numbered about one-half of the 2,000 county residents and represented at least one-third of the voting population.
 Ah, there's a problem.
 The Davies County residents did not belong to the Democratic Party, but they would vote for any candidate who they believed would protect their rights.
 They also tended to vote as a block and therefore held the balance of power in the Davies election.
 The state and county elections scheduled for August 6th stirred considerable excitement among the Davies settlers because it would be their first opportunity to elect their own county officers.
 So the candidates visited Diamond frequently.
-So, Diamond was a settlement in Davies County and it was essentially where Joe said that Adam and Eve fled to after they were chased out of the Garden of Eden.
+So, Diamond was a settlement in Davies County, and it was essentially where Joe said that Adam and Eve fled to after they were chased out of the Garden of Eden.
 That was, of course, in Jackson County.
 They fled to Diamond.
 So that's Diamond in Davies County.
 A few Mormons ran for the office so the candidates